SKOHscripts/Ion-optics/README.md

 ---

 ### Optimizations
-In this part I'm going to simulate a double quadruple pole (approximated by a lens with drifts) in which we're going to insert a parallel beam.
+In this part I'm going to simulate a double quadruple pole (approximated by a lens with drifts) in which I'm going to insert a parallel beam.
 The goal is to find two combinations of voltages to be applied to the quadripoles and which allow to have a beam as parallel as possible.

 ![Optimisation of the angle variation according to the voltage of the quadrupoles](pics/optimisation.png)

 ---

 In this part I will simulate a tunnel of 3.4 m in which 4 Einzel lenses are placed.
 The goal is to find the focal lengths of these lenses which allow to have a beam as parallel as possible at the exit.

 ![Finding focal lengths](pics/finding_f.png)